PUTvision/qgis-plugin-deepness/README.md

 ```
  - Run QGis in the venv:
 ```
-qgis
+export IS_DEBUG=true  # to enable some debugging options qgis
 ```
  - Enable `Deep Segmentation Framework` the plugin in the `Plugins -> Manage and install plugins`